raulroy45/cse403-reverse-recipes/README.md

 Navigating the Repo:

 Our repository includes folders for the server side of the app along with the frontend (App) side of the application.
+There is also a status reports folder that contains weekly status updates.